Some say…it’s the single greatest musical instrument ever invented.

 - Frets

-Typically, one wood is used for the top of the body, while an entirely different wood is used for the sides and back.
+One wood is typically used for the top of the body, while an entirely different wood is used for the sides and back.

-For the top, (which has the greatest impact on sound), the two standards are:
+For the top, (which has the greatest impact on sound), the standard options are:

-- Sitka Spruce – which the most popular, because it is light yet solid, and capable of still maintaining clarity at higher volumes.
+- Sitka Spruce – which is most popular, because it’s light yet solid, and capable of still maintaining clarity at higher volumes

-- Cedar – which is the second most popular, with a softer, warmer sound than spruce, and commonly used in fingerstyle playing.
+- Cedar – which has a softer, warmer sound than spruce, and is commonly used in fingerstyle playing.

 For the sides and back, the 3 standards are:

-- Mahogany – which is the most popular and most versatile, with a warm dense sound that pairs well with a spruce top.
+- Mahogany – which is most popular, with a warm dense sound that pairs well with a spruce top.

-- Maple – which has the brightest and loudest sound, but is the least popular of the 3 overall.
+- Maple – which is the least popular, but has the brightest and loudest sound.

 Conversely, some cheaper guitar tops are made from laminated layers rather than a single solid piece.